 2.3 Impact on the prediction relevance

-The new performance scores (CRPSS) are provided in Fig. 4 and 5 for the 2Z and 2Z-2MI methods respectively, on the reduced archive (1982–2007).
+The new performance scores (CRPSS) on precipitation are provided in Fig. 4 and 5 for the 2Z and 2Z-2MI methods respectively, on the reduced archive (1982–2007).
 The gains, relatively to the static approach on the same archive, ranged from 0.57 to 2.14 points for the 2Z method and from 1.53 to 2.20 points for the 2Z-2MI method.

 2.3.1 Improvement per precipitation classes

 The S1 criterion was previously found to be improved to a greater extent for higher precipitation values (Sect.
 2.2.2).
-The changes in terms of performance scores were then also assessed per precipitation classes.
+The changes in terms of performance scores for precipitation were then also assessed per precipitation classes.
 Fig. 11 synthesizes these differences for the Ulrichen station, the other stations having the same behavior.
 The performance score was improved for days with higher precipitation after the introduction of the MTW.
 On the contrary, non-rainy days and small precipitation values were not improved.

 2.3.2 Recalibration of the AM parameters